racoon-devel/RaccoonPirate/README.md

 ### Delivery Method

 The application mounts a directory as Fuse file system and manages I/O operations for the directory.
 After torrent registration - content directory layout maps to the cache directory.
 User can use any media player for play the content.
 Data will be downloading on-the-fly.
-Data chunk rotation is supported by set data storage limit in config file.
+Data chunk rotation is supported by set data storage limit in a config file.

 ## 📱 User Interface